How much does a website cost in 2018?

 - Other marketing channels (partners, directories, etc.)

 If a business ignores this opportunity to broaden their brand and messaging, they are not being competitive in today’s market.
-For marketing the cost depends on the marketing strategy.
-We would recommend that the minimum amount a business allocate is $1,000 per month.
+For marketing, the cost depends on the level of strategy.